Get directions to St. Vincent Healthcare's Emergency Room now!

 After you’ve been treated, we may send you home or keep you at the hospital for observation or further treatment and testing.
 In some cases, we may recommend that your care be transferred to another type of facility best equipped to provide what you need.

-If you are admitted to an SCL Health facility, you’ll be taken to your room as soon as all the arrangements have been made and a room is available.
+If you are admitted as an inpatient to an SCL Health facility, you’ll be taken to your room as soon as all the arrangements have been made and a room is available.

 Before you leave